theianchia/crossover-price-signals/README.md

 * Data is instaneously processed and written into csv files for further post-analysis
 * The closing price from the 1min KLine stream data is used to calculate the SMA using a 5mins timeframe
 * The mid price is calculated by taking the average of the best bid and the best ask price from the Partial Book
-* Spread Indicator
-  * `BID`: Mid price is closer to the best bid price
-  * `ASK`: Mid price is closer to the best ask price
-  * `NEUTRAL`: Mid price is the equally close to the best bid and the best ask price

 * Crossover Indicator
   * `OVER`: Mid price rises above the SMA